Central Park tram stop: Connecting bus routes

 Central Park station is not served by any direct bus service but several services do stop nearby.
 First Greater Manchester services 88, which runs a circular route with buses running to Manchester Piccadilly Gardens or to Manchester Shudehill via White Moss, Higher Blackley and North Manchester General Hospital stop on Northampton Road, along with Stagecoach Manchester service 80, which runs westbound to Manchester and eastbound to Middleton via Moston.

 On Oldham Road, First services 83, 180 and 184 provide frequent buses between Manchester and Oldham with the 83 continuing to Sholver and the 180/184 running to Saddleworth plus Huddersfield (184).
 First services 24, 181 and 182 also run from Manchester to Rochdale via Chadderton, Royton and Shaw and Crompton (181/182).
 Stagecoach service 72 runs from Manchester to Chadderton.

+Service 114 runs from Manchester to Alkrington via Greengate and Broadhurst.